Stratosphere-Capital/pub/README.md

 License for more details.

-You should have received a copy of the GNU General Public License along with Foobar.
+You should have received a copy of the GNU General Public License along with this repository.
 If not, see <https://www.gnu.org/licenses/>.

 The license is copied verbatim in the COPYING file of the repository this file resides in.